Health unit reports two new cases of COVID-19

 Article content

-The Brant County Health Unit reported two new lab-confirmed cases of COVID-19 on Friday, leaving 27 known active cases in the community.
+The Brant County Health Unit on Monday reported two new cases of COVID-19 in the previous 24 hours.

+That brings the total number of new cases for the week ended Sunday to 49.
+That is up from 13 cases for the week ended Feb.
+14 and 29 cases for the week ended Feb.
+7.

 Health unit reports two new cases of COVID-19 Back to video

+The highest number of confirmed cases in Brantford and Brant County was for the week ended Jan.
+10 when 167 cases were reported by the health unit.

-There have been 1,415 lab-confirmed cases of the virus in Brantford-Brant since the start of the pandemic.
-Of those, 1,376 are considered resolved.
-There have been 12 local COVID-19-related deaths.
+There have been1,442 cases in the community since the start of the pandemic.

-Six Nations of the Grand River reported five new cases of the virus today, bringing the total number of active cases in the community to 35.
-There have been a total of 249 confirmed Six Nations cases since the start of the pandemic and three deaths related to COVID-19.

-On Wednesday, the health unit completed another 678 vaccinations for a total of 5,217 shots given.
-Of those, 2,267 people have now had both doses.

 Advertisement